MJF Logo

 The Dialogue Society is charity in London, with the aim of advancing social cohesion by connecting communities through dialogue.
 It does this by bringing people together through discussion forums, courses, capacity building publications and outreach.
 It operates nation-wide with regional branches across the UK.
 It was founded by British Muslims of Turkish background inspired by the teachings and example of Fethullah Gulen.
 Mohammed Amin has had a significant amount of contact with them due to spending most of his time in London.

-The Forum for discussion of Israel and Palestine
+The Forum for Discussion of Israel and Palestine

 This initiative seeks to promote and facilitate dialogue between Christians, Jews and Muslims in the UK on the Israeli/Palestinian conflict.
 That topic is often 'the elephant in the room' in inter faith dialogue, hindering progress in relations between these three major faiths.
 FODIP equips and provides opportunities for encounter, where people of different faiths can engage with the issues together.
 It also seeks to inform through the provision of articles and papers.
 In December 2009 / January 2010, several members of the MJF took part in a study tour of Israel and the West Bank organised by FODIP.
-The tour will take place again in October/November 2011.

 The Holocaust Educational Trust